sofmeright/stagefreight-glc/README.md

 ### GitLab Instance Config

-These are necessary for upload tasks, etc.
+These are necessary for upload tasks etc

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|